jclausen/cbmongodb/README.md

 ```
 property name="collection" default="peoplecollection";
 ```
-Now all of our operations will be performed on the "peoplecollection" collection.
+Now all of our operations will be performed on the "peoplecollection" collection (which will created if it doesn't exist).

 CBMongoDB will inspect your model properties to create your default document schema.
 All you need to do is add `schema=true` to your property and it will be included with the default document.
 You can either use a dot notation in the property name field for nested documents (infinite recursion) or specify `parent="myParentProperty"` (single-level recursion).
 For example a contact property might be:
 ```